Massage Therapy in Sherwood Park

 Massage therapy brings more to the table than temporary relief and relaxation.
-More medically recognized than ever before, massage is becoming the natural antidote to our challenging lifestyles.
-Whether we are dealing with burn-out from an over-taxed work schedule of long hours at the computer, endless trips driving the kids to a soccer game then dance recital then piano lessons, or a labour-intensive construction job, we are more challenged physically and mentally than we have ever been.
+Massage is a natural antidote to our challenging lifestyles.
+Our daily activities from overtaxed work schedules and labor-intensive jobs, to long hours on the computer and endless trips driving your family to soccer practice, dance lessons, and piano recitals and back every week, mean that we are challenged physically and mentally in ways that our bodies are ill-equipped to handle.
 With fewer hours, energy, and resources for passive recovery, massage is the perfect solution.

 When you function better, you feel better.

 Common conditions that respond well to massage therapy

 If you suffer from any of the following conditions, massage therapy can provide you with natural relief:

 •Whiplash, sports injury, work-related injuries, and much more

 For best results, massage therapy can be used in conjunction with physiotherapy, chiropractic care, and acupuncture.

 Frequently Asked Questions